flothesof/ankiextendedheatmap2023/README.md

 <h3> Note </h3>

-This addon is a fork of <a href = "https://ankiweb.net/shared/info/2011818092" target="_blank"> the original addon</a> and was updated to get it running in Anki 2.1.65+.
+This addon is a fork of <a href = "https://ankiweb.net/shared/info/2011818092" target="_blank"> the original addon</a> and was updated to get it running in Anki 2.1.65+ by removing calls to the Qt resource system.
+All credits go to the original author.

 The sources are on Github: [https://github.com/flothesof/ankiextendedheatmap2023](https://github.com/flothesof/ankiextendedheatmap2023).